achiwa912/daemonlord/README.md

     |   |   5 emily            Lv  1 GNO-G-PRI |                 |
     |   |   6 faun             Lv  1 ELF-G-MAG |                 |

-You can just type `x` for six times to add these members to the party.
+Here, you can just type `x` for six times to add the six members to the party.
 Now, they are shown in the party window at the bottom left of the screen.

     # name       class  ac   hp status